dgasmith/opt_einsum/README.md

 ```

 A 2000 fold speed up for 4 extra lines of code!
-This contraction can be further complicated by considering that the shape of the C matrices need not be the same, in this case the ordering in which the indices are transformed matters greatly.
+This contraction can be further complicated by considering that the shape of the C matrices need not be the same, in this case, the ordering in which the indices are transformed matters significantly.
 Logic can be built that optimizes the ordering; however, this is a lot of time and effort for a single expression.

-The opt_einsum package is a drop in replacement for the np.einsum function and can handle all of this logic for you:
+The opt_einsum package is a drop-in replacement for the np.einsum function and can handle all of this logic for you:

 ```python
 from opt_einsum import contract